Chion82/netfilter-full-cone-nat/README.md

 Confirm the kernel configuration option `CONFIG_NF_CONNTRACK_EVENTS` is enabled.
 If this option is disabled on your system, enable it and rebuild your netfilter modules.

-Kernel Module (As a thrid-party module.
+Kernel Module (As a third-party module.
 Recommended.)
 -------------
 ```
 $ make